 The Annex A shopping list

-You could look at the set of controls in Annex A as a shopping list of best practice ideas that have been suggested by organizations all over the world and that are considered to be effective ways to improve the security of your information.
+You could look at the set of controls in Annex A as a shopping list of best practice ideas that have been suggested by organisations all over the world and that are considered to be effective ways to improve the security of your information.
 The don’t just cover technical areas such as anti-malware, but address softer issues such as recruitment and employee awareness too.

 But as we said earlier, this list may not apply to everyone.
-ISO standards are written to be used across the globe in all industries and in all shapes and sizes of organization.
+ISO standards are written to be used across the globe in all industries and in all shapes and sizes of organisation.
 So there may be some on the list that just don’t apply to you.
 If you’re going for certification to ISO27001, then your auditor will want to know which of the controls in Annex A apply, and which ones don’t; and this is where the statement of applicability comes in.

 What is the statement of applicability?